larrykoubiak/npp-plugins/Compare/readme.txt

-To install copy ComparePlugin.dll into the plugins directory c:\Program Files\Notepad++\Plugins
+To install copy ComparePlugin.dll into the plugins directory C:\Program Files\Notepad++\Plugins

 A couple of notes:

 	Using or clearing the compare plugin will cause the undo buffer to be cleared.
 Unfortuntely, by adding lines, the editor no longer knows where the edit was, and would put it in a random spot

-	4.5 or higher is required in order to line up the matches.
-If you don't have 4.5 this feature will be disabled the first time you try to use it

-	The various colors can be modified by editing the Compare.ini which will either be in the Notepad++ install directory, or %appdata%\Notepad++
-	(Don't use notepad++ to change it, or it'll be overwritten when its closed!)

 	When you save a file during a compare, all of the extra lines are removed before the save starts and added back in after the save is done.
 This may cause a delay, and slight movement in the scrollbar.

 	In order to clear the change indicators, the entire document style is cleared, and than refreshed by unfolding all the lines.
 So all lines will be unfolded after a compare or clear.